OpenTails/tail_app/README.md

 - [@MasterTailer](https://github.com/MasterTailer) for providing useful feedback and suggestions, and creating the gear this app controls
 - [@ToeiRei](https://github.com/ToeiRei) for inspiring me to use more privacy-preserving infrastructure like plausible.
 - [@leinir](https://github.com/leinir) for creating the Crumpet Android app
-- The Tail Company Telegram Channel for modivating me over time.
+- The Tail Company Telegram Channel for motivating me over time.

 ## Development